 Exceptional and unforeseeable?

-Jackie Denham offers further clarification on voluntary overtime and holiday pay.
+Our employment team offers further clarification on voluntary overtime and holiday pay.

 The cases on the correct calculation of holiday pay just keep coming, particularly those considering the impact of different types of overtime.
 Caselaw has previously determined that overtime which is guaranteed and compulsory must be included in calculating the pay due during the minimum four weeks of annual leave required by European legislation.
 The Employment Appeal Tribunal had taken this a step further finding that voluntary overtime pay should also be taken into account (even if there is no obligation on the worker to accept the offer of overtime) as long as the overtime is carried out sufficiently regularly.
 However the decision of the European Court of Justice in Hein v Albert Holzkamm GmbH & Co. had potentially cast some doubt on this decision.